1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 What's happening now?

-Early design concepts are being developed and will be shared with the public at upcoming meetings and online
+Early design concepts are being developed and will be shared with the public at upcoming meetings and online.
+Open house TBD.
+To stay informed, check the website or sign up for project updates below.

 Working on setting design and construction schedule targets